 The flexibility of ownership.

 You have complete control by having a single-member LLC.
-You can also add your business partners or members of the family and change their ownership and income allocation percentages easily.
+However, you can also add your business partners or members of the family as members of that LLC.
+It’s relatively easy to change their ownership and income allocation percentages.
+Such information is outlined in the document called operating agreement.

 Privacy.